 Awards cannot be sent to countries where US law prevents such transactions.
 Please see the Office of Foreign Assets Control (OFAC) FAQs for further details.

-Award funds will be distributed to approved researchers in the $15,000 USD- $20,000 USD range to complete Registered Reports of important research in the field.
-A small number of awards will be made up to $50,000 USD for exceptional proposals.
+Award funds will be distributed to approved researchers in the $15,000 USD- $50,000 USD range to complete Registered Reports of important research in the field.
 Authors will agree to meet applicable open science requirements (ie preregistration, open data, code, protocols, preprint) as a condition of grant funding.
 The open science products produced by each accepted study must be stored in a repository that is accessible for verification and reuse by other researchers.

-For questions, please contact Olivia Lowrey from the Center for Open Science.
+For questions, please contact Olivia Lowrey (firstname.lastname@example.org) from the Center for Open Science.

 This project was made possible through the support of a grant from Templeton World Charity Foundation, Inc. The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of Templeton World Charity Foundation, Inc.